joaogui1/blog/content/post/Softbot-Design-with-WANNs.md

 ### Getting the codebases and translating to modern python

-My first challenge with this research was setting up my environment, as I had to initially combine Davd Ha's Weight Agnostic Neural Networks code with the Unshackling evolution challenge.
+My first challenge with this research was setting up my environment, as I had to initially combine David Ha's Weight Agnostic Neural Networks code with the Unshackling evolution challenge.
 Thankfully I found Kriegman's github, where he implemented Unshackling Evolution in python, calling it [evosoro](https://github.com/skriegman/evosoro/tree/master/evosoro) (for **evo**lution of **so**ft **ro**bots), though it was still in python 2.7 and so I would need to do some translating to python 3 before merging the codebases.

 A few dozens of unicode errors later and evosoro was up and running in python 3.6 and so I could start thinking about merging the codebases.
 ### Merging the codebases

-Both projects were somewhat extensive, evosoro specially as it was written in a very general way as to make it easier to implement other papers beyond Unshackling Evolution.
+Both projects were somewhat extensive, evosoro especially as it was written in a very general way as to make it easier to implement other papers beyond Unshackling Evolution.
 After a good deal of time reading through the code I decided to use David Ha's code for optimization and create a Gym Task based on Voxelyze.
 ## Initial experiments